-- If you’re acting as your own conveyancer when buying a property, there are a lot of searches, some of which are essential and others which should ideally be completed, but aren’t essential – completion of all is highly recommended though.
+- If you’re acting as your own conveyancer when buying a property, there are a lot of searches, some of which are essential and others which should ideally be completed, however aren’t essential – completion of all is highly recommended though.
 These searches could include a local authority search, drainage and water search, an environmental search etc. The searches can change depending on where the property is located, and it will be up to you to ensure you have undertaken everything necessary.
 In addition to the searches you would also have to read through the draft contract (ironing out any issues), check the legal papers (provided by the seller’s solicitor) and check that there aren’t any complications with the legal title of the property.
 For buyers, DIY conveyancing also doesn’t stop there, there are also forms to fill in after the contracts have been signed.

 - On the flip side, if you’re carrying out DIY conveyancing when selling a property, more documents require completing and organising before anything can be signed over to the new buyers, these include forms such as a property information form and the fixtures and fittings forms.

 - WATCH OUT – if the searches, such as land registry search, aren’t carried out properly, or some are missed, big problems could arise even after you have completed on the house.
-When using a conveyancer, you are covered by their professional insurance, but if you attempt DIY conveyancing and something does go wrong, you will be liable.
+When using a conveyancer, you are covered by their professional insurance, but if you attempt to do your own conveyancing and something does go wrong, you will be liable.
 You could be at risk of getting taken advantage of, or you could provide incorrect information, meaning you could be sued.
 If this were to happen as you are liable and you would have to cover the potential legal fees and court fees.